Spatiotemporal Besov Priors for Bayesian Inverse Problems: Numerical Experiments

 Note, the spatial image of the function at each time point, when viewed as a picture, has clear edges.
-This imposes challenges for GP as it tends to over-smooth when modeling inhomogeneous objects while BP is more amenable.
+This imposes challenges for GP as it tends to oversmooth when modeling inhomogeneous objects while BP is more amenable.
 On the other hand, these sequential images are not isolated from each other in time, and the temporal kernel $\mC$ in STBP (STGP) can be well-used to capture such dependence.
 More specifically, we adopt the Mat\'ern kernel \eqref{eq:matern} with $\nu=\half$, $\sigma^2=1$, $\rho=0.1$ and $s=1$.
 The MAP estimate for $\bU=u(\bX, \bt)$ is obtained by minimizing the negative log-posterior \eqref{eq:logpost_whiten} in the whitened space of $\bZeta$ and converting $\bZeta_\text{ MAP}$ back to $\bU_\text{ MAP}=T(\bZeta_\text{ MAP})$.
-The last three columns of Figure \ref{fig:simulation_MAP_whiten} compare the MAP estimates by STBP, STGP and time-uncorrelated models at $I=256\times 256$, $J=100$.
+The last four columns of Figure \ref{fig:simulation_MAP_whiten} compare the MAP estimates by STBP, STGP, time-uncorrelated and pure-Besov models at $I=256\times 256$, $J=100$.
 The STGP model indeed returns an over-smoothed result; while the time-uncorrelated model yields a more noisy estimate due to the negligence of temporal correlation.
+The results by pure-Besov model are comparably noisy to those obtained by the time-uncorrelated model (See also Table \ref{tab:simulation}).
 Figure \ref{fig:simulation_MAP_whiten_q} also demonstrates different degrees of regularization interpolating with parameter $q$ in the range of $(0,2]$ with $q=2$ (STGP) yielding the most blurry solution.